Modeling, Simulation & Analysis

 There are many ways that the models we develop are useful to our customers:

 - Control design: Our feedback and feedforward controllers are designed using dynamic physics-based models.
-High-order models undergo model reduction in order to run simulations in real time while retaining sufficient accuracy for the desired set of states.
-This approach enables a very efficient control design process, and results in high-performance controllers.
+High-order models undergo model reduction in order to produce a “control relevant” model that runs simulations in real time while retaining sufficient accuracy for the desired set of state variables.
+This approach enables a very efficient control design process and results in high-performance dynamic controllers.

-- Equipment design and performance optimization: SC Solutions works with equipment manufacturers from the early stages of design of the next-generation prototype.
-The designs are tested in closed-loop simulation for performance, and necessary changes are incorporated.
-The iterative process is continued until an optimal design that meets the performance specifications is obtained before starting the expensive process of building the equipment prototype.
-Additionally, models are used to determine optimal number of sensors and their locations, and optimal actuator groupings.
+- Equipment design and performance optimization: SC works with equipment manufacturers from the early stages of design of the next-generation prototype.
+The designs are tested in closed-loop simulation for performance, and necessary design changes are incorporated.
+The iterative process is continued until an optimal design that meets the performance specifications is obtained before commencing on the expensive process of building the equipment prototype.
+Additionally, models are used to determine the optimal number of sensors and their locations, and to determine the optimal number of actuator groupings.

-- Virtual sensing: The models can be used as virtual sensors where measurements made at some easily accessible location are used to accurately estimate the state at difficult-to-measure points by exploiting the dynamic interrelationship between the states in the equipment model.
-An added advantage of this approach is that fewer sensors can be used which decreases costs while increasing system robustness.
+- Virtual sensing: The models can be used as virtual sensors where measurements made at some easily accessible locations are used to accurately estimate the state at difficult-to-measure points by exploiting the dynamic interrelationship between the states in the equipment model.
+An added advantage of this approach is that the number of sensors can be reduced, which decreases costs while increasing system robustness.

-- Equipment fault diagnostics and health monitoring: An equipment may be characterized by a set of model parameters whose values will be restricted to a determinable range for a properly operating system.
-Parameter excursion out of that range is a sign of an existing or impending problem.
-The specific parameter (or parameters) thus becomes an indicator of the subsystem where the problem may have occurred (e.g., burned out heater coil, cooling water supply problem, etc.)
+- Equipment fault diagnostics and health monitoring: Specific equipment (e.g., a specific model of a furnace) may be characterized by a set of model parameters whose values will be restricted to a determinable range for a system operating normally.
+Parameter excursion out of that range is a sign of equipment mismatch and possibly an existing or impending problem.
+The specific parameter (or parameters) thus becomes an indicator of the subsystem where the problem may have occurred (e.g., heater degradation, cooling water supply variation, etc.).
+Such an approach can improve root-cause analysis for equipment.

 How much would it cost to model my problem?

-- The cost depends on the scope of the effort and the complexity of the problem, in terms of both the geometrical complexity and the types of multiphysics involved.
-Our modeling projects range from those that involve a day or two to ones that require several man-weeks of effort.
+- The cost depends on the complexity of the problem, both geometrical and the multiphysics involved, as well as the scope of the effort.
+Our modeling projects range from those that involve a few days to ones that require several person-weeks of effort.
+Additionally, we have been involved in longer duration R&D programs spanning a year or two that have involved equipment design or modification, as well as process improvement.

-- We typically write a proposal that addresses the problem in a systematic manner and ensures that we are on the same page as our customer with regard to the details and assumptions involved in developing the model.
-A modeling effort is often broken down into multiple tasks and hours assigned to each task in the proposal.
+- We address the problem in a systematic manner and ensure that we are on the same page as our customer regarding the details and assumptions involved in developing the model.
+A modeling effort is generally broken down into multiple sequential tasks, and hours assigned to each task in the proposal.

-- We work closely with our customers and update them with results of each task as they become available.
-This approach provides flexibility to our customers to modify the scope and direction of the effort at any stage.
+- We work closely with our customers and update them with the results of each task as they become available.
+This approach provides flexibility to our customers, and enables them to modify the scope and direction of the effort at any stage.

 How are modeling results delivered to customers?

-For consulting work, we generally provide results of model simulations as presentations with the help of PowerPoint slides.
+For engineering consulting work, we generally provide results of model simulations as presentations.
 Depending on the scope of the work, we may write a report.
-In the case of models developed with commercial tools, we can provide the model at the request of the customer.
+When a model is developed with commercial tools, we can provide the model at the request of the customer and provide instructions to run simulations with it.